-The European Standard is applicable to the construction and related testing of drains and sewers pipelines usually buried in the ground and usually operating under gravity but up to 0,5 kPa when surcharged.
-It is EN1610 which is Construction and testing of drains and sewers.
+The European Standard applicable to the construction and related testing of drains and sewers pipelines usually buried in the ground and usually operating under gravity but up to 0,5 kPa when surcharged, is EN1610 which is for Construction and testing of drains and sewers.
+PlugCo designs and manufactures the inflatable pipe plugs and pipe test plugs in a way to be suitable for EN1610 Standard.

 For the pipeline, excluding manholes and inspection chambers, the test pressure shall be the pressure equivalent to or resulting from filling the test section up to the ground level of the downstream or upstream manhole, as appropriate, with a maximum pressure of 50 kPa and a minimum pressure of 10 kPa measured at the invert of the pipe.